US imposes sweeping human rights sanctions on China, Myanmar, North Korea

 As a result, the company will fall under an investment ban for US investors.
 SenseTime is close to selling 1.5 billion shares in an initial public offering (IPO).
 After news of the Treasury restrictions earlier this week, the company began discussing the fate of the planned $767 million offering with Hong Kong’s stock exchange, two people with direct knowledge of the matter said.

+SenseTime said in a statement on Saturday that it “strongly opposed the designation and accusations that have been made in connection with it,” calling the accusations “unfounded”.

+“We have complied with the applicable laws and regulations in relation to our business in all material respects in the jurisdictions where we conduct business,” the company said.

-UN experts and rights groups estimate more than a million people, mainly Uyghurs and members of other Muslim minorities, have been detained in recent years in a vast system of camps in China’s far-west region of Xinjiang.
-(READ: China’s Xi responsible for Uyghur ‘genocide,’ unofficial tribunal says)
+United Nations experts and rights groups estimate more than a million people, mainly Uyghurs and members of other Muslim minorities, have been detained in recent years in a vast system of camps in China’s far-west region of Xinjiang.

 China denies abuses in Xinjiang, but the US government and many rights groups say Beijing is carrying out genocide there.